Financial Counselor Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-More years of relevant experience do not necessarily translate to higher paychecks.
-Although individuals who have less than five years' experience earn $35K on average, people with five to 10 years benefit from a notably larger average of $38K.
-Financial Counselors with one to two decades of relevant experience report an average salary of approximately $40K.
+Financial Counselors do not generally earn higher incomes from more experience in the field.
+Those in the early stages of their career can expect to make around $35K; however, individuals with five to 10 years of experience bring in $38K on average — a distinctly larger sum.
+After working for 10 to 20 years, Financial Counselors make a median salary of $40K.
 Individuals who have achieved more than 20 years of experience don't seem to earn much more than people who have 10 to 20 years under their belts; the more senior group reports an average income of $41K.

 Pay Difference by Location